 It’s safe to say that this wasn’t a job for the faint of heart.
-At this point, I’m pretty intimate with Credit Cards (CCs) and Credit Card fraud.
-After all, our job was to protect our users’ data, to prevent it from being stolen or misused.
+At this point, I’m pretty intimate with Credit Cards (CCs), Credit Card fraud and web security in general.
+After all, our job was to protect our users’ data, to prevent it from being hacked, stolen or misused.

 You could imagine my surprise when I saw Bennett Haselton’s 2007 article on Slashdot: Why Are CC Numbers Still So Easy to Find?.
 In short, Haselton was able to find Credit Card numbers through Google, firstly by searching for a card’s first eight digits in “nnnn nnnn” format, and later using some advanced queries built on number ranges.
 For example, he could use “4060000000000000..4060999999999999” to find all the 16 digit Primary Account Numbers (PANs) from CHASE (whose cards all begin with 4060).
 By the way: here’s a full list of Issuer ID numbers.